manumorante/sass.at-break/README.md

 ## Usage

-At-break use the mobile first way and the Twitter Bootstrap breakpint sizes.
+At-break use the mobile first way.

 ### Sizes

+At-break use the Twitter Bootstrap breakpint sizes.

 *Widths*
 480px, 768px, 992px, 1200px